emoore29/cadence-demo/README.md

-# Cadence (In Development)
+# Cadence (Demo*)

-A web app that lets you filter your Spotify library, top tracks, and get recommendations.
+A web app that lets you filter your Spotify library, top tracks, and get recommendations based on BPM and more.

+## NOTE: *API Deprecation

+Cadence development started on 24 October 2024.
+On 27 November 2024, [Spotify deprecated the following endpoints overnight](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api) on which Cadence relies:

+- Recommendations
+- Audio Features
+- 30-second preview URLs in multi-get responses

+These are no longer available to existing apps that are still in development mode without a pending extension request, which applies to Cadence.

+The current codebase still works, but the access token granted will not give access to those endpoints anymore.

+I plan on creating a demo with some data I saved during the development process for testing.

-## How it works
+## How it works/worked

 Cadence has multiple options for "pools" to filter tracks from.